azymohliad/anki-sonaveeb/README.md

 See also: [Writing Anki Add-ons](https://addon-docs.ankiweb.net/) tutorial book.

-## Sõnaveeb Copyrights
+## License

+The code is provided under [GNU GPLv3 license](LICENSE).

+Additionally, please don't use Sõnaveeb parsing module for batch requests.
+Neither directly, nor by porting it into your own software.
+This addon doesn't want to abuse Sõnaveeb or contribute to overloading its servers.

-The dictionary data is provided by Sõnaveeb and is a subject to [its copyrights](https://sonaveeb.ee/about#autor).
+The dictionary data is obtained from Sõnaveeb and is subject to [its copyrights](https://sonaveeb.ee/about#autor).